Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 * Added reflections on applying the object detection protocol defined in the jatic_toolbox to xaitk-saliency.

+* Added reference to original XAITK documentation.

+* Added ability to render documentation on Gitlab Pages.

+* Added sphinx auto documentation for object detection and image classification.

 Examples

 * Added an example notebook for integrating the use of HuggingFace with